barryclark/barryclark.co-jekyll-theme/bucket-list.md

 <h1>Things to do before I die</h1>

-<p>I started this list back when I was 21.
-The only rule is that I can never (ever!) delete items from it, only add to it.</p>
+<p>I started this list when I was 21 years old.
+The only rule is that I can never (ever!) delete items from it.
+I can only add to it.</p>

 <ul>
 	<li><strike>Eat Kobe beef</strike></li>